Sreevirajitha/Cooking-App/README.md

 ### Check Out the App in Action

 Want to see how it works?
-Watch our demo on [YouTube](https://www.youtube.com/watch?v=83ALOBbmoWk&ab_channel=lorenzalvin).
+Watch my youtube demo on [YouTube](https://www.youtube.com/watch?v=83ALOBbmoWk&ab_channel=lorenzalvin).
 Please note that in the video, you might see loaded recipes because of an active internet connection.

 ## What's Cooking?